msimonin/vagrant-g5k/README.md

 # Vagrant G5K Provider
-This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [G5K](https://www.grid5000.fr) provider to Vagrant, allowing Vagrant to control and provision machines in Grid5000.
+This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [G5K](https://www.grid5000.fr) provider to Vagrant, allowing Vagrant to control and provision **virtual machines** in Grid5000.

 **NOTE:** This plugin requires Vagrant 1.2+,